docker/docker-bench-security/README.md

 We packaged docker bench as a small container for your convenience.
 Note that this container is being run with a *lot* of privilege -- sharing the host's filesystem, pid and network namespaces, due to portions of the benchmark applying to the running host.

-The easiest way to run your hosts against the CIS Docker 1.6 benchmark is by running our pre-built container:
+The easiest way to run your hosts against the Docker Bench for Security is by running our pre-built container:

 ```sh